cart69420/discord-bot-base/README.md

 # discord-bot-base
- bot base for discord
+ bot base for discord, made complicated.

  any prs would be appreciated